Wittenberg University: Academics

 Wittenberg offers more than 70 majors and special programs.
 Eight pre-professional programs are offered to students, 70 percent of whom eventually pursue graduate studies.
 The institution's science facilities are housed in the Barbara Deer Kuss Science Center.
-Krieg Hall is the home of the music department.
 Wittenberg's art department is housed in Koch Hall.
 Thomas Library contains 400,000 volumes and provides access to OhioLINK, a consortium of Ohio college and university libraries and the State Library of Ohio.
 The library houses the Kemper Special Collection Area which contains the Luther-Reformation Collection with more than 400 items written by Martin Luther and his contemporaries between 1517 and 1580.
 The library was built in 1956 to the designs of Thomas Norman Mansell of Mansell, Lewis & Fugate of Wynnewood, Pennsylvania.